jonathancraddock/mootparadox_grav/pages/03.projects/simple-self-hosted-gpx-map/item.md

 of Javascript.

 >NOTE: The default name of the start and end pins are `pin-icon-start.png` and `pin-icon-end.png`.
->The substring 'icon' is often blocked by products such as AdblockPlus and uBlock Origin, so it's
+>I'd been finding that the substring 'icon' is sometimes blocked by adblocking products, so it's
 >advisable to rename them.

 Keeping it simple, I envisaged three scenarios: